Lectures on the Spin and Loop $O(n)$ Models: The Spin model

-To motivate the result, let us first give a heuristic argument for the Berezinskii-Kosterlitz-Thouless phase transition.
+To motivate the result, let us first give a heuristic argument for the Berezinskii--Kosterlitz--Thouless phase transition.
 Let $h:V(\T_L^2)\to\R$ be a randomly sampled \emph{discrete Gaussian free field}.
 By this, we mean that $h((0,0)) := 0$ and $h$ is sampled from the probability measure

 with $Z^{\text{DGFF}}_{\T_L^2,\beta}$ a suitable normalization constant and $dm$ standing for the Lebesgue measure on $\R$.
 As the expression in the exponential is a quadratic form in $h$, it follows that $h$ has a multi-dimensional Gaussian distribution with zero mean.
 Moreover, the matrix of this quadratic form is proportional to the graph Laplacian of $\T_L^2$, whence the covariance structure of $h$ is proportional to the Green's function of $\T_L^2$.
 In particular,